La Jolla Pharmaceutical Company (LJPC) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-La Jolla Pharmaceutical Company (LJPC) trades at $6.19 with AI Score 63/100 (Grade B+).
+La Jolla Pharmaceutical Company (LJPC) trades at $6.19.
 La Jolla Pharmaceutical Company develops and commercializes therapies for life-threatening diseases, including GIAPREZA for septic shock and XERAVA for complicated intra-abdominal infections.
 Sector: Healthcare.

-Price live · AI analysis from Jun 15, 2026Analyst Coverage for LJPC: LJPC does not currently have published analyst price targets in our coverage universe.
+Last analyzed: Jun 15, 2026Analyst Coverage for LJPC: LJPC does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
-In the absence of analyst consensus, our AI model evaluates LJPC against Healthcare peers across nine fundamental dimensions and assigns a mixed fundamental profile based on the underlying data.
+In the absence of analyst consensus, our AI model evaluates LJPC against Healthcare peers across nine fundamental dimensions and assigns a neutral fundamental signal based on the underlying data.

-LJPC: 2/3 perspectives are bullish.
+LJPC: 1/2 scored disciplines lean bearish.
 Dominant signal: Moon AI bullish.

 How is this calculated? →La Jolla Pharmaceutical Company (LJPC) Healthcare & Pipeline Overview